 When does school start and what is the daily school schedule?

-School starts Monday, September 13, at 8:10am and ends for all students at 3:00 each day of the week.
-It is very important that your child is in attendance on day one and two and receives all pertinent information that will be sent home.
-The 2021-22 bell schedule can be found here under Bell Schedule (opens in a new window).
+School starts Thursday, September 8, at 8:10 a.m. and ends for all students at 3:00 p.m. each day of the week except on early release Wednesdays (with a 1:30 p.m. early release time).
+It is very important that your student is in attendance on day one and two and receives all pertinent information that will be sent home.
+Students are welcome to have breakfast in our cafeteria every day starting at 7:45 a.m.

 What does my student need on the first day of school?

-Please make sure to send back all emergency contact information (the blue card attached to this year's back-to-school mailing), complete your child’s lunch form (link opens in a new window), and make sure your child has completed the daily health screening form on paper or digitally.
+Please make sure to send back all emergency contact information (the blue card attached to this year's back-to-school mailing), complete your child’s lunch form (link opens in a new window).
 A basic school supplies list is provided below.

-Your student will only need to come to school with basic school supplies this year.
+Your student will only need to come to school with basic school supplies to start the year.
 This includes a binder (1 inch binder or larger) with loose-leaf filler paper, pens and pencils.
-High school students will need notebooks for 3 subjects (for example one 3 subject notebook or three one subject notebooks).
-Middle school students will need notebooks with space for 7 subjects (for example, one 5-subject notebook and two one subject notebooks).
+High school students will need notebooks for 3 subjects (For example one 3 subject notebook or three one subject notebooks).
+Middle school students will need notebooks with space for 7 subjects (For example, one 5-subject notebook and two one subject notebooks).
 Families will have ample time to procure additional supplies if they are needed.

 What is my student’s schedule?

 Students will receive their daily schedules on the first day of school when they arrive on campus.

 What is happening on Day One?